 – The face can have a tired feeling

 – There are popping or clicking sounds in the jaw when opened

 – Shoulder pain

 Some people may experience ringing in the ears and hearing problems if the condition is severe.

 How Is It Diagnosed?

 In order to figure out the problem, you’re going to have to see a dentist.
 Once there, the dentist is going to ask about your medical history and have you undergo a physical exam.
 The dentist begins by checking the joints of your jaw for any tenderness and pain.
 They’ll also listen for any sounds your mouth can make such as clicking or popping when it’s moved.
 After checking if your jaw locks when it opens and closes, the dentist may take a few x-rays in order to look at your jaw, joints and teeth for any other ailments.

 Should the case be severe, you may have to be referred to an oral surgeon to get the problem fixed.

 What Are The Treatment Options?

 Don’t be alarmed if you have a TMD as it is a very common ailment.
 However, if left untreated, the condition can become very severe, which may require surgery.
-If you’re suffering from any of the symptoms that we’re listed, see your doctor to get a proper diagnosis.
+If you’re suffering from any of the symptoms that we’re listed, call Dental Care Associates to get a proper diagnosis.